Understanding different types of diabetes and managing risk factors

 November is Diabetes Awareness Month

-Every day, approximately 500 Canadians are diagnosed with Type 2 diabetes, according to Diabetes Canada.
+More than 5.7 million Canadians are living with diagnosed type 1 or 2 diabetes, according to Diabetes Canada.

-Dr. Steve Johnson, associate professor and program director in the Faculty of Health Disciplines, is a diabetes researcher at Athabasca University (AU), and member of a diabetes research team at the University of Alberta (achord.ca).
+Dr. Steve Johnson, associate professor and program director in the Faculty of Health Disciplines, is a diabetes researcher at Athabasca University (AU), and member of a diabetes research team at the University of Alberta.

-His research about diabetes relates to healthy eating and active living, the two primary approaches to prevent and manage the disease.
+His research about diabetes relates to healthy eating and active living, the 2 primary approaches to prevent and manage the disease.

 What are the different types of diabetes?

-There are three different types of diabetes: Type 1, Type 2 and gestational diabetes mellitus.
+There are 3 different types of diabetes: type 1, type 2, and gestational diabetes mellitus.

 Gestational diabetes mellitus

 Gestational diabetes mellitus occurs in the second or third trimester of pregnancy.
 Anywhere between 5 to 20% of pregnancies will develop gestational diabetes, however, that depends on a women’s risk profile.